ljwalker/emu/docs/_documentation/digitizing.md

 {% include figure image_path="/assets/images/digitization_numbering.png" alt="" caption="Supplies need to create paper specimen numbers." %}
 {% include figure image_path="/assets/images/digitization_numbering2.png" alt="" caption="Letters and numbers should be written according to this example." %}

 Most LACMIP specimens already have locality numbers glued or painted on them.
 For this reason, the need for numbering is presently limited to taxonomic specimens.
-Labels should be completely and solidly adhered to specimens with both a basecoat and topcoat of B-72.
+New number labels should be completely and solidly adhered to specimens with both a basecoat and topcoat of B-72.

 Supplies required for numbering...
 - 01 black Pigma Micron pen